adityadomle/SupaLogin/README.md

 - Automatic session handling with Supabase
 - Functions for login, logout, and sign-up actions

+> ⚠️ **Note:** Deployment is currently disabled.
+> To explore this project, please clone the repository and run it locally on your machine.

 ## Setup Instructions

 1. Clone the repository.